Interventions for neurological conditions

 - Example:

-- Patient: A patient sitting unsupported.
+- Patient: An individual sitting unsupported.

-- Application: The Therapist applies multidirectional resistance to the patient’s shoulders, challenging them to maintain their posture and improve trunk stability.
+- Application: The therapist applies multidirectional resistance to the patient’s shoulders, challenging them to maintain their posture and improve trunk stability.

 Approximation